DIY Tutorial From A Catch My Party Member - How to Make Goldfish in a Bag Soap

-For Laura B’s Vintage Circus Birthday Party, she didn't want to be that parent that sent each child home with a live goldfish, so she made goldfish soap instead.
-Brilliant!
+For Laura B’s Vintage Circus Birthday Party, she didn’t want to be that parent that sent each child home with a live goldfish, so she made goldfish in a bag party favor soap instead!

 Of course I had to ask Laura if she'd put together a tutorial for us on how she made them, and she so kindly said yes!
 So here it is...